 I don’t think the gap is anywhere near large enough yet for me to say that mobile has “taken over” but I can see that a trend is already starting that mobile is coming out on top.

 The proliferation of mobile apps aimed at football bettors is further proof that the industry is taking mobile seriously.
-I even wrote about how to place a bet with the Bet365 betting app.

 Recently Google announced it project Loon.
 This project has the aim of delivering the internet to everyone via internet enabled hot air balloons!
 Sounds crazy but what this will mean is people in countries who never had access to football betting will soon have this access via, not their computer but their much more affordable and useful mobile device.
 Here is an article from the Guardian last year explaining how internet use on mobile phones in Africa is predicted to increase 20-fold.

 So yes, in short I think Mobile will take over.